Shopify/product-reviews-sample-app/docs/getting-started.md

 ## Start the server

-Start the server by running `shopify node serve`, and answer the prompts:
+Start the server by running `shopify app serve`, and answer the prompts:

 - `Do you want to convert <your-store>.myshopify.com to a development store?` This allows you to install a draft app in your test store.